musesum/MuFlo/README.md

 - Human readable declarative data flow
 - Play nice with syntax highlighting and code folding
 - Minimal use of parsing cruft, like semicommas, and commas
+- Synchronize state while managing circular references
 - Explore live patching without crashing or infinite loops
+- Concise expression of hand pose for menu navigation
-- Concise expression of full body input as controller
+- Concise expression of body pose for avatars and robots
-- Synchronize state while managing circular references
-- Synchronize amorphous devices and ledgers
+- Synchronize amorphous devices

 ## Nodes